A55 road: Anglesey

 Looking east along the road in Anglesey with the mountains of Snowdonia in the background.

 The final section of the A55 to be constructed was the Anglesey section.
-This 20 mile (32 km) section from the end of the Llanfairpwll bypass to Holyhead Harbour was constructed as Private Finance Initiative (PFI) scheme, where the builders, a Carillion / John Laing joint venture, earn a shadow toll based on usage and lane availability.
+This 20 mile (32 km) section from the end of the Llanfairpwll bypass to Holyhead Harbour was constructed as a Private Finance Initiative (PFI) scheme, where the builders, a Carillion/John Laing joint venture, earn a shadow toll based on usage and lane availability.
 Under the PFI terms, they are also contracted to maintain the road for the extended period of their shadow toll agreement.
 When travelling eastbound along this section there are fine views of Snowdonia.
 The approach to Holyhead required major work with a new section over the sea paralleling the Stanley Embankment, which carries the original A5 and the North Wales Coast railway.
 This PFI road was opened in March 2001 but within the first two years there were indications of major defects in its bonding and water-proofing.